jzhes/p3/readme.md

 ## Description:
 Developer's Best Friend: Using Laravel, create an application which includes a Lorem Ipsum Generator and a Random User Generator.
-The Lorem Ipsum Generator creates dummy text and the Random User Generator
+The Lorem Ipsum Generator creates dummy text and the Random User Generator creates test user data for applications.

 ## Demo Information:
 http://screencast.com/t/1nW8PYQD3iCs